UMG Philippines: History

 PolyCosmic Records was formed in 1993 as a joint venture between PolyGram Music Group (Universal Music Group's predecessor, which has 30% of the company's stocks) and a consortium of Philippine businessmen including Dr. James G. Dy (founding chairman of Dyna Products, Inc., which was the local distributor of PolyGram) and Cosmic Records, a company founded in 1992 by Ramon Chuaying.

 Universal Records — which would later be involved in a domestic trademark dispute with UMG — had the distribution rights to Polygram; and Chuaying was its first CEO.

 In 1998, PolyGram N.V. was purchased by Seagram's and was merged into MCA Inc., and PolyGram Music Group was merged with MCA Music Entertainment to become Universal Music Group.
 After the merger, PolyCosmic Records was reincorporated as MCA Music Inc. (Philippines).
 In 2006, Ricky Ilacad was named the managing director and CEO.

 MCA Music has a partnership with Smart Communications, Inc. to make music downloads available to phone users via music service Spinnr.

 In 2020, UMG formally appointed Sindikato Management founder and former Sony Music Philippines A&R consultant Enzo Valdez as managing director, replacing Ilacad.
 The same year, UMG launched Def Jam Philippines and Island Records Philippines.
 In 2021, UMG signed a distribution agreement with Off the Record, a local independent label owned by Ilacad.

 On November 3, 2021, after 23 years as MCA Music Inc., the record label was renamed as UMG Philippines Inc. On the same day, UMG Philippines formally launched its digital consumer-facing brand known as UMUSIC Philippines (umusic.ph).

 On July 8, 2022, UMG launched its third label, Republic Records Philippines.

+On February 5, 2024, UMG relaunched EMI Records Philippines as its fourth label after 22 years.